-For example we decided that even though we lived in an urban center, we wanted to be connected to the process of death related to consuming meat.
-During our years in Portland, Oregon we referred to this as “sacred slaughter” and became acquainted with the psychic reality of slaughtering, butchering, and then consuming animals we had lovingly raised, and slaughtered, ourselves.
+Many years ago, we decided that we wanted to be connected to the death related to consuming meat.
+During our years in Portland, Oregon we referred to this as “sacred slaughter.”
+We became acquainted with the psychic reality of slaughtering, butchering, and then consuming animals we had lovingly raised.

 We did this with chickens, turkeys, ducks, and eventually goats.
-We shared the beauty of this with family, friends and community in tagine, adobo, tamale at our seasonal celebrations – Winter and Summer Solstice Spirals.
+We shared the beauty of this with family, friends and community in tagine, adobo, tamales at our seasonal celebrations.

-I have also learned from some incredible women working to re-member death rites in dying, and in caring for our dead, at home.
-I learned about preparing the sacred body, sitting in wake, and natural burial.
-I learned about holding and tending grief, about how three days of ceremonial contemplation and prayer transmutes pain into wisdom and eternal connection with those who have moved beyond this seen world into the unseen.
+I have also learned from some incredible women working to re-member traditional sacred death rites.
+For example, I have learned the arts of preparing the sacred body, sitting in wake, and natural burial.
+I now understand holding and tending grief, how three days of ceremonial contemplation and prayer transmutes pain into wisdom.
+I have experienced eternal connection with those who have moved beyond this seen world into unseen realms.

-. . . for the level of unexpected death we faced this last year after moving to 130 acres in rural New Mexico.
+. . . for the level of unexpected death we faced this last year after moving to 65 acres in rural New Mexico.
 It seems not a week goes by without some tragedy striking our little farm.
 We have been humbled all over again, feeling overwhelmed by grief in each new experience.
-We started finding a thread of continuity in these experiences and began referring to them as #homesteadheartbreak, connecting with others who were on a similar learning curve, feeling less horrible and alone in all the death we seemed not able to prevent.
+We have found a thread of continuity in these experiences and now refer to them as #homesteadheartbreak.
+Connecting with others who were on a similar learning curve helped us immensely.
+It helped us feel less horrible and alone in all the death we seemed not able to prevent.